ArnaudBuchholz/reserve/doc/testing ui5/Executing tests.md

 The only problem is to find a way to **inject these hooks**.

-The implemented solution is close to script substitution but with a twist : when the test page **requests the qunit resource**, we **concatenate** it with the hooks.
+The implemented solution is close to script substitution but with a twist : when the test page **requests the qUnit resource**, we **concatenate** it with the hooks.

 This part is tricky and involves **different mechanisms** offered by REserve.